-In a recent article, Bari Z. Weinberger, Esq., managing partner at Weinberger Divorce & Family Law Group and family law expert explored the possibility of the Erin Andrews stalking case happening in New Jersey.
+In a recent article, Bari Z. Weinberger, Esq., managing partner at Weinberger Divorce & Family Law Group, LLC and family law expert explored the possibility of the Erin Andrews stalking case happening in New Jersey.

 The now infamous case involved Erin Andrews, American sportscaster and television personality.
 She checked into a Marriott hotel in Nashville, Tennessee, unaware that her stalker, Michael Barrett, was in the next room, ready to secretly film her through a crude peephole in her hotel room door.
 That footage was later uploaded to the internet where it was viewed nearly 17 million times.
 Andrews was nude in some of the footage.
 Over seven years later, a jury awarded Andrews a $55 million verdict against Barrett and the Nashville Marriott.